Looking for Mr. Goodbar poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Looking for Mr. Goodbar against these established plot points, we can identify how Richard Brooks utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Looking for Mr. Goodbar within the drama genre.

 Richard Brooks's Structural Approach